ZhiyuZhang803/Candidate_Profile_and_Job_Description_Bidirectional_Matching_System/README.md

 #### Construct Skillset Folder
 ##### Construct Hardskill Set
 - We use O * NET online resoures, combined with some acvanced data processing techniques, to construct a cleaned json-format dataset that can be passed in NLP SpaCy Named Entity Recognition.
+143 groups of and over 3000 single items of hardskills can be recognized.
+1. Folder(s): active_listening/math/reading_comprehension/science/speaking/writing_position
+2. Content: Gather hardskill related information for different types of position from O * NET website.
+Results can be found in XXX_skillset.xlsx file in each folder.
+1. Folder(s): Final_merge&analysis_hardskills
+2. Stream of the files: merge_skillset.ipynb -> final_skill_table.xlsx & large software company.csv -> clean_skillset.ipynb -> cleaned_skillset.xlsx -> create_hardskill_dataset.ipynb -> hardskills.json
+3. Content: Clean and expand hard skill dataset.
+Try to cover all possible situations that may occur in profile (e.g. Microsoft Powerpoint, Powerpoint, PPT may point to the same skillset).
+Readable result can be found in the cleaned_skillset.xlsx and SpaCy usable result can be found in the hardskills.json.
 ##### Construct Softskill Set
+- We use O * NET online resoures, combined with some acvanced data processing techniques, to construct a cleaned json-format dataset that can be used for detecting softskills in original data.
+40 groups of and over 2000 single items of hardskills can be recognized.
+1. Folder(s):

 #### Profile Cleaning Before Input Folder
+- This part may contain some sensitive information, please contact author for test case if you need.
 ##### Clean Candidate Profile
 ##### Clean JD Profile